Leilazehui/Leilazehui.github.io/README.md

 ### About me
 [More about me](https://github.com/Leilazehui/Leilazehui.github.io/blob/main/about.md)

 Hi, this is Leila.
-I am a mechanical engienering student studying in the University of Hong Kong.
+I am a mechanical engineering student studying in the University of Hong Kong.
 Other than my major, I am particularly interested in space exploration, extraterrestrial life and astrology.
 In the mean time, I like star-gazing and hiking.
 Currently, I am learning CFD, Programming and AI, hardware development for my final year project and side-projects as well.
 Feel free to connect and chat through leilazhao853@gmail.com
 ### Here are my project porfolio & CV:

 [Proj_Porfolio](https://github.com/Leilazehui/Leilazehui.github.io/blob/main/Assets/Project_porfolio_Zhao%20Zehui.pdf);